Battle of Churubusco

-The Battle of Churubusco took place on August 20, 1847, while Santa Anna's army was in retreat from the Battle of Contreras or Battle of Padierna during the Mexican–American War.
+The Battle of Churubusco took place on August 20, 1847, while Santa Anna's army was in retreat from the Battle of Contreras during the Mexican–American War.
 It was the battle where the San Patricio Battalion, made up largely of US deserters, made their last stand against U.S. forces.
 The U.S. Army was victorious, outnumbering more than six-to-one the defending Mexican troops.
 After the battle, the U.S. Army was only 5 miles (8 km) away from Mexico City.
-50 Saint Patrick's Battalion members were officially executed by the U.S. Army, all but two by hanging.
+Fifty men of Saint Patrick's Battalion were officially executed by the U.S. Army, all but two by hanging.
 Collectively, this was the largest mass execution in United States history.

 Background

 Following their defeats at Contreras, Antonio López de Santa Anna ordered Major General Nicolás Bravo Rueda with the Army of the Center, to retreat from San Antonio to Churubusco.
 Santa Anna also ordered Major General Manuel Rincón to hold the Franciscan Convent of San Mateo in Churubusco, with earthworks and seven guns, and placed General Francisco Pérez at the tête de pont on the south bank of the Churubusco River.
 Two regiments were placed along the river, while the Bravo Battalions of the Mexico City National Guard and the San Patricio Battalion were arrayed at the convent.
 Santa Anna formed a reserve along the highway to the north.